-5. A Boolean circuit is a circuit with inputs x_1, \ldots, x_n , one output, and the gates are AND, OR, and NOT.
+5. A boolean circuit is a circuit with (1) inputs x_1, \ldots, x_n , (2) one output, and (3) the gates are AND, OR, and NOT.
+The graph formed by the circuit must be acyclic.
 See Figure 1.1 for an example.
 The gates with a straight line base are AND, the gates with a curved line base are OR, and the circle is a negation.
-We leave it as an exercise to write down the Boolean formula computed by this circuit.
+We leave it as an exercise to write down the boolean formula computed by this circuit.

-Figure 1.1: A Boolean circuit
+Figure 1.1: A boolean circuit.

 Notation 1.2.
-If we define a type of formula X (e.g., CNF), then the problem XSAT (e.g., CNF SAT) will be, given a formula of the form X, is it satisfiable.
-(Soon we will soon have a convention that formulas are in CNF form unless otherwise specified by such a prefix.)
-For Boolean circuits we will use CIRCUIT SAT.
+If we define a type of formula X (e.g., CNF), then the problem XSAT (e.g., CNF SAT) will be, given a formula of the form X, is it satisfiable?
+(Soon we will have a convention that formulas are in CNF form unless otherwise specified by such a prefix.)
+For boolean circuits we will use CIRCUIT SAT.